 If organic matter is at an optimum level, only moderate quantities should be added each year.
 If organic matter is above optimum, none should be applied for a year or two to allow the level to decline through normal breakdown.
-An above optimum organic matter level can, in some cases, result in the release of too much available nitrogen, causing excessive height and foliar growth, delayed fruiting and ripening in vegetable crops, or lodging of grain crops.
+Applying an excess of organic material can, in some cases, cause wild fluctuations in nitrogen availability.
+Temporary tie-up (immobilization) of available nitrogen can cause poor growth and greatly reduced yields.
+The release of too much available nitrogen can cause excessive height and foliar growth and delayed fruiting and ripening.

 It is relatively difficult to build and maintain soil organic matter level in very sandy soils, since the normal breakdown rate of organic matter in these soils is very rapid.
 Certain sources of organic material provide a more lasting effect on soil organic matter than others.
-For sandy soils, organic materials which break down slowly, such as plowed-down mature cover crops or a sod cover in the rotation, are preferable to applying animal manure or other materials which break down more rapidly.
+For sandy soils, organic materials that break down slowly, such as peat moss, finished compost, or leaves, are preferable to applying animal manure or other materials which break down more rapidly.